lfades/zemoga-ui-test/README.md

 # zemoga-ui-test

 UI test project presented to Zemoga, you can see it running [here](https://zemoga-ui-app-dtqgzzsbnp.now.sh/).
+The GraphQL API is running [here](https://zemoga-ui-api-jvhehxtzkm.now.sh/).

 ## 💼 What's included